browser icon

 Creekmoreworld.com began as a travel blog for exotic family adventures.
-In 2003, Trish was diagnosed with a dangerous breast cancer.
-The real possibility of death made us rethink our lives, and together we committed to travel more if Trish survived.
-Our girls were still babies then.
-In her chemo haze, Trish would fantasize about taking a year off to travel the globe with them.
+In 2004, Trish was diagnosed with a dangerous breast cancer – triple negative.
+The real possibility of death made us rethink our lives, and together we committed to travel more if she survived.
+The girls were still babies then.
+In her chemo haze, Trish fantasized about taking a year off to travel the globe with them.
 It gave her the strength to continue the ghastly treatments.

 When the kids got old enough to handle adventure travel, we set a goal to spend a year abroad.
 But rather than take a whole year off, we began doing a series of month-long trips.
-The kids love their school and we enjoy our careers, which permit us to travel quite a bit.
-We are fortunate in that way.
+The kids love their school and we enjoy our careers, which fortunately permit us to travel quite a bit.

 A little background